Pierstoval/Pierstoval/README.md

 Hello 🌘

 ## I'm a freelance developer, coach and trainer from France

-You can see my freelance website there: https://alex-rock.tech/en/, on which there's a specific section to the few [talks](https://alex-rock.tech/en/talks) I gave.

 I sometimes write **blog posts** too: https://www.orbitale.io/, sometimes technical, sometimes not purely technical, but I try to often talk about the strange world of tech we work in.